ashishsaranshakya/personal-expenses-tracker/README.md

 # Personal Expense Tracker

-The Personal Expense Tracker repository contains an Android application and a web version developed using the MERN stack, aimed at helping users track and manage their daily expenses effectively.
+The Personal Expense Tracker repository contains an full stack web application developed using the MERN Stack, aimed at helping users track and manage their daily expenses effectively.

 ## Features